 Don’t forget the value of the ol’ “Free” sign on items in the driveway!
 This works great when you live on a well trafficked street.
 Otherwise you can always post about free things for pick up on Craigslist, Nextdoor, or local garage sale pages on Facebook.
 The upside is that the items are removed with little effort.
 The downside is that others know where you live.
 Use wisely.

 In the end we all have the same goal.
 We want to have a good PCS, and we don’t want to be stressed out by the process or the material goods.
-Minimalism has it’s upsides, but so does maximalism -we’re all different and that is really worth celebrating.
+Minimalism has it’s upsides, but so does maximalism -we’re all different and that’s amazing.

 When do you prefer to do your big PCS cleans?
 What restrictions do you face?